Jay Inslee: Second term: 2017–2021

 In December 2017 Inslee awarded $6.4 million in grant funding for apprenticeships and career connections to 29,000 youth in 11 communities.
 He called this initiative Career Connect Washington.
 It includes a Task Force and several prominent stakeholder groups including Alaska Airlines, Amazon, Boeing, Microsoft, and Kaiser Permanente.
 Career Connect Washington has established new apprenticeship opportunities, including the Aerospace Joint Apprenticeship Committee's registered Youth Apprenticeship program for high school students.

 Inslee served as chair of the Democratic Governors Association for the 2018 election cycle, in which Democrats gained seven net governorships nationwide.

 In December 2018, Inslee announced new legislation aimed at reducing the state's carbon emissions over approximately two decades.
 It would effectively require Washington utilities to end the use of fossil fuels by mid-century, making Washington "adopt a clean fuel standard", "promote electric and low-emission vehicles", and "provide incentives to renovate existing buildings to reduce" emissions.

 In January 2019, Inslee said he would provide an expedited process for approximately 3,500 people convicted of small-time cannabis possession to apply for and receive pardons.

+In May 2019, Inslee introduced major restrictions on firearm ownership in Washington State.
+This included a ban on homemade firearms made with 3D-printers.
+Other firearm legislation signed tightened the process for obtaining a concealed carry permit and the ability to strip gun-rights of those deemed by authorities to be a harm to themselves or others.

 In March and April 2020, Inslee ordered significant social distancing measures statewide, including banning large events, a stay-at-home order, and the closing of all schools due to the COVID-19 pandemic.

 On June 8, 2020, in the wake of protests over police brutality, a group of protesters established the Capitol Hill Autonomous Zone (also known as the Zone or the CHAZ) in Seattle.
 The Zone prided itself on offering free food and being free of police.
 However, it also experienced internal violence and vandalism, including four shootings in ten days.
 President Donald Trump condemned the Zone, saying that Seattle had been taken over by anarchists, and called on Inslee and the mayor of Seattle to "take back" the neighborhood from protesters.
 Inslee responded that he was unaware of the Zone's existence, but called on Trump to "stay out of Washington State's business".